-A Markov chain can be thought of as a random walk on a graph, where a walker at vertex u has probability p(u, v) of moving to a vertex v in the next time-step, regardless of her previous history.
+A Markov chain can be thought of as a random walk on a graph, where a walker at vertex u has probability p(u, v) of moving to a vertex v in the next time-step.

 Instead of making these choices randomly, we can use a rotor situated at each vertex u to tell the walker which v to go to next.